sanskrit/learnsanskrit.org/content/guide/core/nominals.md

 {ex

-naro [vanAd] grAmaM gacchati.
+siMho [vanAd] grAmaM gacchati.
-A man goes [from the forest] to the village.
+The lion goes [from the forest] to the village.

 }